foxbunny/pokeatui/README.md

 - **button** - either an actual `<button>` element or any element with `role="button"` attribute.
 - **form field** - inputs, select lists, textareas
+- **decoration** - divs and spans; when decoration elements are queried, elements with fewer child nodes take precedence
+- **area** - landmark areas such as `<section>`, `<article>`, `<main>`, or any element that has a `role="region"` attribute; when areas are queried, the label is either that of the area itself, or the closest child node

+Only elements that do not have the `hidden` attribute are selectable, but the elements that are just visually hidden are still selectable.

 ### Labels

 The label is a readable text that is associated with the element.
-This can be a partial match (the specified label ony needs to be contained in the on-screen label) but it's always case-sensitive.
-In the form fields' case, the label is either the text content of a `<label>` element whose `for` attribute points to the input, or the text content of a `<label>` element that encloses the input.
+This is a partial match (the specified label ony needs to be contained in the on-screen label) but it's always case-sensitive.
+In the form fields' case, the label is either the text content of a `<label>` element whose `for` attribute points to the input, or the text content of a `<label>` element that encloses the input, or the field value.

 Only elements that do not have the `hidden` attribute are selectable, but the elements that are just visually hidden are still selectable.